-Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye surgeon specializing in the treatment of cataracts.
+Dr. Sam Cohlmia, M.D. is a Wichita ophthalmologist & eye surgeon specializing in the treatment of cataracts through cataract surgery.

 A cataract is an opaque and cloudy area within the natural lens of the eye that develops due to many factors.
 The main reason cataracts form is due to the normal aging process.
 Other factors that influence the formation of cataracts include certain medications (steroids, chemotherapeutic medicines), diabetes, and trauma.
 Some individuals are born with congenital cataracts.
 The symptoms include gradually decreasing vision and glare or haloes from bright light, especially upon night driving or on sunny days.

 The treatment of choice is cataract surgery.
 Cataract surgery is a very quick and easy 5-minute surgery that entails removing the natural cloudy lens of the eye and replacing it with a synthetic plastic lens implant (IOL), that will never have to be changed.
-The IOL used can be a monofocal or a multifocal IOL, depending on the patient’s visual need.
-Cataracts do not recur if surgery has been performed.
-The surgery is 99% successful with minimal complications.
+Cataracts do not recur if cataract surgery has been performed correctly.
+Dr. Cohlmia’s cataract surgery is 99% successful with minimal complications.

 The ReSTOR multifocal intraocular lens (IOL) is a revolutionary lens implant which can help correct distance, intermediate, as well as near vision.
 This lens can be implanted in patients who will undergo either cataract surgery or refractive surgery.
-In certain larger markets, this technique has even surpassed the use of LASIK and the accomodating IOL’s as a means to surgically correct the vision.
+In certain larger markets, this technique has even surpassed the use of LASIK and the accommodating IOL’s as a means to surgically correct the vision.
 At least 80-90% of the ReSTOR IOL patients will be spectacle-free after surgery, with the result including a full range of quality vision from near to distance.
 This new revolutionary lens implant has been used at the Cohlmia Eye Center since its FDA approval on cataract surgery patients as well as RLE (refractive lens exchange) patients.
-The results so far have been extremely encouraging.

 The AcrySof® Natural intraocular lens implant is an acrylic lens, manufactured by Alcon, which received FDA approval for surgical use in September of 2003.
 This intraocular lens, as opposed to all the others, not only blocks ultraviolet light from damaging the retina, but more importantly, blocks blue light as well.
 Blue light has been shown to cause progressive damage to the retina and further macular degeneration.
 The AcrySof® Natural lens, however, has been shown to slow down that degeneration.
 Unfortunately, blue light is not only a product of sunlight, but also of ambient home and/or office lighting.